Arlington Criminal Defense Attorney

 About Arlington Courts & Arrests

 There are three courts that serve Arlington; a Municipal court, District court and Superior court.
 The city of Marysville provides jail services for non-felony offenses.
-Felony offenders are taken to the the Snohomish County Jail in Everett.
+Felony offenders are taken to the Snohomish County Jail in Everett.

 Marysville Municipal Court